anthonyjamesgoddard/BeatingMATLAB_filter/README.md

 ![Screenshot](/test.png)

 As we can see we have a ~6.5 times speedup (02-Aug-2019).
 There is some room for improvement still (manual loop unrolling maybe).

+How does this compare to MATLAB's filter? both versions significantly beat it.